-Postpartum psychosis is a rare mental health illness that usually starts suddenly within two weeks of the birth of your baby, although it can develop up to several weeks later.
-Fewer than 2 in 1,000 new mothers experience this serious condition.
+Postpartum psychosis is a rare mental health condition that usually starts suddenly within two weeks of the birth of your baby, although it can develop up to several weeks later.
+Fewer than two in 1,000 new mothers experience this serious condition.

 Symptoms of postpartum psychosis can include:

 - talking and thinking too much or too quickly